-Small business owners around the country are collectively breathing a sigh of relief now that the Q4 filing date September 15th has now passed!
-After all, bookkeeping and accounting requires a lot of time and energy, especially around tax deadlines.
+Small business owners around the country are collectively breathing a sigh of relief now that the Q4 filing date of September 15th has now passed!
+After all, bookkeeping and accounting require a lot of time and energy, especially around tax deadlines.
 But, that’s what your accountant is for, right?
-Well, assuming you have the a good one, then, yes!
+Well, assuming you have a good one, then, yes!
 A whopping 71 percent of small business owners use accountants to prepare their taxes.

 But, it’s not enough to simply have an accountant.
 You have to have a good one.
 After all, the wrong accountant could dig you into financial holes; but the right one can help your business achieve financial stability and growth.
 So, don’t settle for less.
 Here are the qualities of a great accountant.

 1. They regularly communicate with you and return your calls quickly

 A good accountant will always return your calls or emails within a reasonable amount of time (often the same day or the next).
 They will also proactively check in periodically to see how your business is running and if you have any questions.
 Remember that office staff is an extension of the accountant, so anyone working in the office should provide good customer service as well.